svkucheryavski/pcv/README.md

 Here `X` is your calibration set (as a numerical matrix), `ncomp` is a number of prinicpal components for PCA decomposition (use at lease enough to explain 95-99% of variation of the data values), `nseg` is the number of segments for cross-validation procedure.
 So far only systematic cross-validation (venetian blinds) is supported, so make sure that rows of `X` are sorted correctly or shuffled.
 Parameter `scale` allows to standardize your data prior to the generation, which is useful if your variables have different nature and/or units.
 The generated data will be unscaled though.

-File `demo.R` contains a demo code based on $NIRSim$ dataset from the paper.
+File `demo.R` contains a demo code based on *NIRSim* dataset from the paper.
 See comments in the code for more details.

 ## How to use in MATLAB